 Priyanka’s Story: Catching Up at Camp

-Imagine a 12-year-old child in rural India.
-She gets up at 5:00 a.m. each day to begin her household chores and finish her homework before school starts.
+Imagine a 12-year-old girl in rural India.
+She gets up at 5:00 am each day to begin her household chores and finish her homework before school starts.
 She loves math but struggles with reading.
-Then, one day she has to leave.
-Her father, who works as a laborer, moves his entire family to the city for several months where they work at construction sites hoping to earn enough money to get by for the year.
+Then, one day, she has to leave.
+Her father, who works as a laborer, moves his entire family to the city for several months, where they work at construction sites hoping to earn enough money to get by for the year.
 When the girl returns to school, she has fallen behind.
 This cycle repeats itself, and with each passing year, it becomes harder and harder for her to catch up.

 This girl is Priyanka Meena.